freme-project/e-Entity/README.md

 #### Example #1:

-Text for processing sent as plain text.
+Text for processing sent as a plain text.

     curl -v "http://localhost:8080/e-entity/dbpedia-spotlight?confidence=0.3&input=This+is+Germany." -H "Accept: text/turtle"